yubrajbhoi/termux-python/Doc/library/collections.rst

 When each key is encountered for the first time, it is not already in the mapping; so an entry is automatically created using the :attr:`~defaultdict.default_factory` function which returns an empty :class:`list`.
-The :meth:`list.append` operation then attaches the value to the new list.
-When keys are encountered again, the look-up proceeds normally (returning the list for that key) and the :meth:`list.append` operation adds another value to the list.
+The :meth:`!list.append` operation then attaches the value to the new list.
+When keys are encountered again, the look-up proceeds normally (returning the list for that key) and the :meth:`!list.append` operation adds another value to the list.
 This technique is simpler and faster than an equivalent technique using :meth:`dict.setdefault`:

     >>> d = {}